-The Softlogic Money Market Fund was launched on 08th July 2020, in a challenging environment.
-The Money Market Fund yielded an attractive 7.80% p.a. during the end of the financial year.
-At the same time, the fund has comfortably exceeded the respective benchmark yield (NDBIB -CRISIL 91 Day T-Bill Index) of 4.79% p.a.
+The Money Market Fund yielded an attractive 7.16% for the year under consideration and at the same time the current yield of the fund was 6.89% at end of March 2022.
+Further, the fund has comfortably exceeded the respective benchmark yield (NDBIB -CRISIL 91 Day T-Bill Index) of 5.04% p.a.

-The above impressive performance is achieved without compromising on credit quality.
-We have maintained more than 82% allocation into "A" category issuers, and we don't have any exposure to "BBB-" issuers.
-Further, the Fund obtained an external credit evaluation from ICRA Lanka Ratings.
-As a result, the money market Fund is an "A" rated mutual fund scheme in Sri Lanka.
-The schemes with this rating are "considered to have adequate degree of safety regarding timely receipt of payments from the investments that they have made".
+More importantly the above performance was achieved without compromising on credit quality.
+Fund has maintained a more than 73% allocation into "A' category issuers and the balance 27% with "B" category issuers.
+Further, external fund rating was" A," which was provided by ICRA Lanka Pvt Ltd, reaffirming its rating on 21/04/20225.
+As a result, fund continues to be an "A" rated mutual fund scheme in Sri Lanka.
+The schemes with this rating are "considered to have adequate degree of safety regarding timely receipt of payments from the investments that they have made."
+At the same time, fund has always maintained ample liquidity in the portfolio to satisfy redemptions.